 The past month has been a busy one in my kitchen.
 We hosted 3 big dinner parties, one a week for up to 30 people with the same Mexican menu.
 (I cooked for 4 parties, but I got sick on the day of the last one and we had to cancel it.
 Bummer.)
 As soon as one party finished, I started cooking for the next one.
-I shared all of my party recipes and details in another post.
+I will be sharing all of the recipes from these parties in upcoming posts.

 These pumpkin bars were one of the most requested recipes.
 I wanted something that was appropriate for the fall season along with the Mexican theme of our menu.
 So, I tweaked a traditional autumn pumpkin bar recipe by adding a hint of Kahlua to a cream cheese frosting--a nod to Mexico's most popular liqueur.
 It's one yummy frosting.
 Since I've made these four times in a month, I know this recipe well.
 Here's what I've come to like about these pumpkin bars: